LightSquared to proceed to trial over Ergen trades

-NEW YORK (Reuters) - Bankrupt wireless communications firm Lightsquared Inc plans to go to trial with its lenders over whether Dish Network (DISH.O) chairman Charles Ergen’s acquisition of big chunks of its loan debt violated an agreement pertaining to how LightSquared can restructure.
+NEW YORK, July 10 (Reuters) - Bankrupt wireless communications firm Lightsquared Inc plans to go to trial with its lenders over whether Dish Network chairman Charles Ergen’s acquisition of big chunks of its loan debt violated an agreement pertaining to how LightSquared can restructure.

 The trial, announced on Wednesday by LightSquared and its lenders after the sides said they could not resolve the dispute consensually, escalates a battle between Ergen and Phil Falcone, head of LightSquared owner Harbinger Capital, over control of the company.